Is 2012 the Inflection Point for Mobile Payments?

 There aren’t any statistics on how many people are doing this.
 My guess is that while it is still pretty small it is significant and is growing quickly.
 Lots of people have gotten accustomed to paying with their mobile phones at Starbucks and more and more are doing it with services like LevelUp and Uber.
 Importantly, it is a lot more common than it was a couple of years ago.
 Things have changed.

 So why could 2012 be an inflection point?

-To begin with we have a critical mass of people who uses smart phones.
-As of January 2012, according to comScore, 101.3 million people had a smart phone.
+To begin with we have a critical mass of people who use smartphones.
+As of January 2012, according to comScore, 101.3 million people had a smartphone.
 About 80 million of those phones were iPhones or Android phones that support these new mobile payment methods.
 People fall in love with these phones and have gotten used to using them for lots and lots of things.
 And experimenting with them.

 Then the NFC hysteria ended.
 Entrepreneurs realized that all this talk about the inevitability of NFC was bunk.
 They followed the hacker ethos and focused on things you could actually get into the market now.
 Starbucks, SCVNGR’s LevelUp, Square’s Card Case, and others have adopted QR codes for now.
 That’s inexpensive for merchants to install.